-For anyone tied into the Amazon ecosphere of products, the Amazon Fire TV and Fire TV Stick are the perfect center for your smart homes: both streamers come with Alexa, Amazon’s artificial intelligence, built-in.
-That means they can talk to devices like the Samsung SmartThings Hub and Nest Thermostats, allowing you to command your smart home using your Fire TV remote.
+For anyone tied into the Amazon ecosphere of products, either the Amazon Fire TV Cube, Fire TV, or Fire TV Stick would make the perfect center for your smart homes.
+With Alexa built-in, they can talk to devices like the Samsung SmartThings Hub and Nest Thermostats, allowing you to command your smart home using your Fire TV remote.

 But you knew all of that already.
 That’s why you’re here looking for the best deal on an Amazon Fire TV device.
 Well, you’ve come to the right place.

-Here are the best Amazon Fire TV and Fire TV Stick deals we’ve found today:
+Here are the best Amazon Fire TV deals we’ve found today:

 Amazon Fire TV Stick

 Want video streaming on the cheap?
 Check out the Fire TV Stick

 Looking for the Amazon Fire TV experience without another black box on your shelf?
 Check out the Amazon Fire TV Stick.
 It offers all of the same content that you'd find on the full-size box, but in a mini, USB stick-esque form factor.
 You'll love how quick and snappy the Fire TV Stick's interface is, and that it’s intuitively laid out, making most content quick and easy to find.
 Once you get to your content it streams without any complaints or buffering while playback is smooth and good-looking.
 The voice search functionality is quick and accurate when searching for Amazon or Netflix content, and it’s also a speedy way of hopping between apps.
 Most major streaming services are also supported.